2026-02-23 · 11 min read

 Health Score: A Single Number for ClickHouse Health

-One of the most useful concepts in ClickHouse monitoring is a composite health score that weighs the most critical metrics into a single 0–100 value.
-Clustersight's health score works as follows:
+The PULSE Framework feeds into a composite health score that weighs the most critical metrics across all five dimensions into a single 0–100 value.
+ClusterSight's health score works as follows:

 - 90–100: Healthy — no action needed